Why Being a Safety Manager Is Tough

 Few people like being the bad guy.
 And as one safety officer said, "I just try to stay on everybody's good side."

 While the goal should be to write, implement and enforce the non-punitive safety policy, a safety officer is the harbinger of SMS changes and, when necessary, punitive action.
-As such he/she can easily become a judge's gavel or the police officer's badge in the eyes of fellow employees.
+As such, he/she can easily become a judge's gavel or a police officer's badge in the eyes of fellow employees.